otrv4/otrv4/otrv4.md

   * Validate the Identity message.
 Ignore the message if validation fails.
   * If validation succeeds:
-    * Compare the `B` you sent in your Identity message with the value from the message you received.
+    * Compare the hashed `B` you sent in your Identity message with the DH value from the message you received, considered as 32-byte unsigned big-endian values.
     * If yours is the higher hash value:
-      * Ignore the received Identity message, but resend your Identity message.
+      * Ignore the incoming Identity message, but resend your Identity message.
-        This will make the other side have the lower hash value and, therefore, keep going as stated below.
+        This means that the other side have the lower hash value and, therefore, keep going as stated below.
     * Otherwise:
       * Forget your old `B` value that you sent earlier.
+      * Pretend you are on `START` state.
       * Send an Auth-R message.
       * Transition state to `WAITING_AUTH_I`.